As retail traders, we need to understand how currencies are organized and under what regime governments and authorities manage them.

 The Yuan to dollar conversion is one of the most widely monitored exchange rates.
 These currencies are backed by two of the largest economies in the world.

+To trade the Forex market, traders need to understand the main factors or drivers behind price movements.
 Central banks and governments have the authority to manage their currencies by issuing monetary policies.
 These policies aim to protect the currency from high volatility and maintain economic stability.

 Because not all currencies are the same, it is our job to learn under what regime these currencies operate and pay a close attention to what these authorities are doing in order to predict future price movements.